U.S. says will act 'in days' if no Russian action in Ukraine

 Washington and Moscow each put the onus on the other to ensure tensions are eased in the worst confrontation between Russia and the West since the Cold War.

-"If there's no progress, we remain prepared, along with our European and G-7 partners, to impose additional costs.
+"If there's not progress, we remain prepared, along with our European and G-7 partners, to impose additional costs.
 So there'll need to be decisions made in a matter of days," Psaki said.

 But Kerry said casting doubt on Ukraine's commitment to the accord "flies in the face of the facts," according to Psaki.